War of the Worlds (2005 film): Development

 J. J. Abrams was asked by Spielberg and Cruise to write the script but had to turn down the offer as he was working on the pilot for his television series Lost.
 Josh Friedman delivered a screenplay, which was then rewritten by David Koepp.
 After re-reading the novel, Koepp decided to do the script following a single narrator, "a very limited point of view, from someone on the very periphery of events rather than someone involved in events", and created a list of elements he would not use due to being "cliché", such as the destruction of landmark buildings.
 Some aspects of the book were heavily adapted and condensed: Tim Robbins' character was an amalgam of two characters in the book, with the name borrowed from a third.
 While changing the setting from 19th century to present day, Koepp also tried to "take the modern world back to the 1800s", with the characters being devoid of electricity and modern techniques of communication.

 Spielberg accepted the script after finding it had several similarities to his personal life, including the divorce of his parents (Ray and Mary Ann), and because the plight of the fictional survivors reflects his own uncertainty after the devastation of the September 11 attacks.
 For Spielberg, the characters' stories of survival needed to be the main focus, as they featured the American mindset of never giving up.
 Spielberg described War of the Worlds as "a polar opposite" to Close Encounters, with that movie featuring a man leaving family to travel with aliens, while War of the Worlds focused on keeping the family together.
 At the same time, the aliens and their motivations would not be much explored, as "we just experience the results of these nefarious plans to replace us with themselves".

 Although accepting the script, Spielberg asked for several changes.
 Spielberg had been against the idea of the aliens arriving in spaceships, since every alien invasion movie used such a vehicle.
 The original Martian cylinders were discarded and Spielberg replaced the origins of the tripods, stating they were buried underground in the Earth long ago.

+In August 2004, Dakota Fanning was hired to portray a major role in the film.
 Spielberg had Miranda Otto in mind for the part of Mary Ann, but at the time he called her she was pregnant and thought the opportunity would be missed.
 Spielberg then decided to incorporate Otto's pregnancy into the film, changing the part for her.